KnollFrank/SettingsSearch/README.md

 Now, when your app displays the PreferenceScreen defined in your `PreferenceFragment` to your users, they see a SearchPreference as the first preference of the PreferenceScreen which they can use to search and find preferences.

+For a complete example use the activity `de.KnollFrank.settingssearch.PreferenceSearchExampleHavingSearchPreference`.